 2. Choosing a splashback material

-Pressed metal is an alternative to tiles, but is much more expensive.
+Pressed metal is an alternative to tiles, but it is much more expensive.
 Another popular consideration is glass.
-It is functional, easy to clean and can be custom designed.
+It is functional, easy to clean and can be custom-designed.
 However, it is also an expensive option.

-Stainless steel is also popular choice because it is hardwearing, attractive and easy to clean.
-However, it is prone to scratching and this cannot be avoided.
+Stainless steel is also a popular choice because it is hardwearing, attractive and easy to clean.
+However, it is prone to scratching, and this cannot be avoided.

 In my opinion, tiles are by far the best option for splashbacks – that is, unless you’re willing to splurge more money and spend more on maintenance.